VsVim/VsVim/Documentation/Supported Features.md

 - &gt;&gt;
 - ==

+## Marks
+Local (small letter) and global marks are supported (linewise and exact character).
+Movements to marks can be used with operators.
+Most marks that vim automatically manages, are supported.

-## Marks and Registers
+## Registers
+Named registers are supported, append with uppercase letters is supported.
+Recording to and executing registers as macros is supported.

-Most marks and registers that vim automatically manages, are supported.
+Most registers that vim automatically manages, are supported.

 ## Commands